 3. Have A Little Fun

-Both Google Hangouts and Zoom have a chat feature.
-Although this is not the most important feature to note, Google Hangouts allows you to search for and use emojis and GIFs.
+Both Google Meet and Zoom have a chat feature.
+Although this is not the most important feature to note, Google Chat (part of the Google Workspace) allows you to search for and use emojis and GIFs.
 While Zoom doesn’t let you use emojis, it does give you GIFs.
 Plus, it enables administrators to turn this ability on and off (for serious business meetings, of course).
 You can also set a virtual background using Zoom.
 Under the settings, you can select a default background or upload your own image to make your Zoom meetings more fun!

 Zoom has been the center of quarantine news lately with Business Insider and many other publications reporting that researchers found and bought more than 500,000 Zoom passwords on the dark web for less than a cent each.
 In response to this news and other security concerns, most Zoom versions are now officially off-limits to Defense Department personnel including service members, contractors, and civilians.